 When a Disney family vacation is in the works, there’s normally one awesome woman that’s doing the Disney packing list and planning all the things (and secretly trying to fight the overwhelm).
 She’s thinking… Where will we stay?
 Do we need Disney transportation?
 What Disney activities should we do with our older kiddo?
 When is the best time to go to Disney World?
 How many days do we really need in the Disney Parks?

 It doesn’t help that you see all the color-coordinated families in front of Cinderella’s Castle, looking as if they are “Disney planning ninjas” – making YOU even more overwhelmed!
 As a travel writer, even I was intimidated by our recent Disney vacation planning because we had not been in so long.
-I pray that my love for sharing details will streamline your planning to a minimum and make it fun.
+I pray that my love for details will streamline your planning and make it fun.
 Today, you’re getting Disney packing list advice, what to pack & what not to pack, and a free Printable Packing Checklist!

 DISNEY PACKING LIST & MORE